LaKing/srvctl-v2-archive/README.md

 Fedora srvctl
 ==============

+My implementation of a virtual serverfarm manager, controlling the host and some VE's.

-srvctl can manage LXC containers
+srvctl can manage LXC containers on Fedora
-- Web configuration
+- Webserver-farm configuration
-- Mail configuration
+- Mailserver-farm configuration
-- User configuratin
+- User access configuration
-- CMS installation
+- CMS installation on containers
+.. and so on.

 As of version 2.0.0 - fedora 21